 Lead, Follow, or Both ?
 Both roles.

-The Tango Topics Opinion: There is an idea, theory, or belief with regards to the dance that wants to be based off of steps, patterns, and figures.
+The Tango Topics Opinion: There is an idea, theory, or belief with regards to the dance that wants to be based on steps, patterns, and figures.
 And that if you know enough figures, if you are familiar with enough patterns, if you have danced enough figures that become second nature for you, your dance starts to take on an air of variance, or variation that it begins to look as though it was completely random, and or musically inspired.

 There are a few problems with this line of reasoning.
 1.)
 You require an inordinate number of them in order for that to be true.
 2.)
 Usually, those steps, patterns, and figures can not be disassembled and put back together in any number of ways, they have to exist in a very specific linear progression, thereby making them not all that useful except for in the specific. 🙁 3.)
 While learning this stuff does create an air of confidence in what you are doing, there is certainty or surety in the application (if not the execution) of these ideas, it does remove all doubt that X will precede Y, and that Y will precede Z, and so on….and that gives comfort to some people that removes the ‘worry’ aspect of the ‘improvised’ or in the moment composition of self-made choreography.
 The problem is that if you veer from these ideas, in even the slightest, that the effects are usually less than desirable, and usually make most people think you’re an idiot because you can’t dance.
 4.)
 The reality is that dancing this way requires that both parties know exactly X, Y, and Z in exacting detail.
 Otherwise less than desirable things occur. 🙁